tfkhdyt/clustrex/README.md

 - Throws an error if the requested number of workers exceeds available CPU cores
 - Gracefully handles process termination signals (SIGINT, SIGTERM)

+## When Not to Use This Library

+While Clustrex is great for many use cases, there are scenarios where you might want to consider alternatives:

+- **Single-threaded Applications**: If your application doesn't benefit from parallel processing or doesn't handle CPU-intensive tasks, the overhead of managing multiple processes might not be worth it.
+- **Memory-constrained Environments**: Each worker process creates a separate instance of your application, which means increased memory usage.
+If you're running in a memory-constrained environment, this might not be ideal.

 ## License

 ISC